Teaching

 Workshops & Lectures

-- Lecture on The Air Quality Landscape in Pittsburgh for AI/ML Environmental Justice Seminar at Northeastern University
+Guest Lecture on Data Storytelling for Data Visualization in R for Public Policy - Lecture on The Air Quality Landscape in Pittsburgh for AI/ML Environmental Justice Seminar at Northeastern University

 - Hosted Data Storytelling Workshops as part of my research to make local, civic data more accessible and to increase data literacy in environmental advocates.